Bolivian interim leader says Morales can’t run in new vote

-LA PAZ, Bolivia (AP) — Bolivia’s former President Evo Morales cannot run as a candidate in any new elections, the country’s interim leader said Thursday, as supporters of the ousted president demonstrated for his return from asylum in Mexico.
+LA PAZ, Bolivia (AP) — Bolivia’s interim leader said Evo Morales can’t run as a candidate in any new elections, even as the ousted leader contended he is in fact still the president of the Andean country since its Legislative Assembly has yet to accept his resignation.

-In the capital of La Paz, some gasoline stations ran out of supply because of street blockades in the nearby city of El Alto, the major distribution point for fuel.

-Jeanine Añez, a Senate deputy leader who claimed the interim presidency, was struggling to establish her authority in the turbulent country.
-She announced that Morales, who resigned Sunday after allegations of election fraud, could not participate in elections again and also criticized Mexico’s government for allowing Morales to rally support from Mexico City.

-“We have to let the Mexican government know that cannot be happening,” said Añez, who says she wants to restore stability in Bolivia but has been accused of a power grab by Morales supporters.

-It was unclear whether election officials would have to formally bar Morales from running in a new election.
+Bolivia was headed into uncharted territory Friday with lawmakers trying to reach a deal for new elections, protests raging in parts of the country and rival claims to the presidency.

-Bolivia’s first indigenous president resigned on Sunday at military prompting, following massive nationwide protests over suspected vote-rigging in an Oct.
+Morales stepped down on Sunday at military prompting, following nationwide protests over suspected vote-rigging in an Oct.
 20 election in which he claimed to have won a fourth term in office.
 An Organization of American States audit of the vote found widespread irregularities.

+Many protesters waved the national flag and the multicolor “Wiphala” flag that represents indigenous peoples.

+“We want respect,” said Maura Trujillo, a 52-year-old coca farmer who wore a colorful traditional billowing skirt and a hat commonly worn by Quechua women.

+In the capital of La Paz, some gasoline stations ran out of supply because of street blockades in the nearby city of El Alto, a pro-Morales stronghold that is a major distribution point for fuel.

+Jeanine Añez, a Senate deputy leader who claimed the interim presidency, was moving to establish authority in the turbulent country.
+She announced that Morales could not participate in elections again and criticized Mexico’s government for allowing Morales to rally support from Mexico City.

+“We have to let the Mexican government know that cannot be happening,” Añez said.

 Much of the opposition to Morales sprang from his refusal to accept a referendum that would have forbidden him from running for a new term.